Ring-necked Pheasants (Phasianus colchicus) inhabit farmlands, fields, pastures and you'll see them in the

-grassy areas that surround woodlands.
-They are about 34 inches long, a little bigger than a chicken.
-They have a long, sweeping pointed tail.
+The Ring-necked Pheasants (Phasianus colchicus) is a large bird that inhabits farmlands, pastures, and fields.
+You will see them in grassy areas surrounding woodlands.
+They are approximately 34 inches long; a little larger than a chicken.
+The tail is long, sweeping and pointed.
 The male has a red eye patch and iridescent green head.
 There is usually a white ring around the neck.
 The rest of the bird is a russet reddish brown.
 The female is a mottled brown and has a shorter tail.

 The nest is built on the ground in dense grass.
 It is a grass-lined depression where anywhere from 8 to 15 grayish olive eggs are laid.
 The female incubates the eggs for from 22 to 27 days.